John Thomas Dunlop: Early life and education

 Dunlop was born in Placerville in northern California, where his family owned a pear orchard.
 Devoted Presbyterian missionaries, his parents moved to the Philippines when Dunlop was four years old, the eldest of a family that grew to seven children.
 He was raised and educated on the island of Cebu, and remained there until graduating from high school.
-Then, Dunlop returned to the United States with his older brother to enroll in college.
+Then, Dunlop returned to the United States with his younger brother William to enroll in college.
 Dunlop was initially rejected from the University of California, Berkeley because of his unusual background and instead enrolled at Marin Junior College in 1931.

 Dunlop later transferred to the University of California, Berkeley, where he graduated summa cum laude in 1935.
 He remained there for his doctorate in Economics, where he produced the dissertation "Movements of Wage-Rates in the Business Cycle" (1939).
 While studying at Berkeley, Dunlop met with his wife, Dorothy Emily Webb; they married on July 6, 1937.
 That year, Dunlop attended the University of Cambridge on a fellowship, where he studied under John Maynard Keynes.
 At the time, Dunlop lived near John Kenneth Galbraith, who later became a colleague at Harvard.

 Although Dunlop's intention was to study with Keynes during the fellowship, the elder's poor health limited their interaction.
 Nonetheless, Dunlop's study of wage setting in the cotton mill industry based on fieldwork conducted during that visit led him to publish a major paper in The Economic Journal in 1938 demonstrating a problem in Keynes' depiction of wage rigidity in the seminal work The General Theory of Employment, Interest, and Money (1936).
 In a laudatory note published with Dunlop's paper, Keynes acknowledged the correction and the contribution of the paper.